strimzi/strimzi.github.io/_posts/2026-09-22-beyond-mtls-configurable-security-for-internal-spache-kafka-cluster-communication.md

   # ...
 ```

-> NOTE: For the full list of configuration options and additional examples, please follow the Strimzi 1.3.0 documentation once it is released.
+> For the full list of configuration options and additional examples, please follow the Strimzi 1.3.0 documentation once it is released.

 Without the annotation, TLS encryption and mTLS authentication will be used as before.
 So if you are happy with how Strimzi worked until now, you can just ignore the annotation.